eclipse-emfcloud/coffee-editor/README.md

 In order to debug, start the `com.eclipsesource.coffee.product.workflow.analyzer` product in debug mode.
 The root application is : `com.eclipsesource.workflow.analyzer.application.Application`.

+Please make sure to set the `--WF_ANALYZER=5083` parameter to the browser app.
+In the backend you need to pass `-port` and `-host` with parameters as application arguments.

 #### Workflow DSL

 In order to debug, start the `com.eclipsesource.coffee.product.workflow.dsl` product in debug mode.
+Please make sure to add `--WF_LSP=5017` parameter to the browser app.
+In the backend you need to pass `-startSocket` as an application argument.

 #### Coffee Model Server